 Of course, hearing aids are only as effective if they are regularly used.
 During your adjustment period, commit to wearing your hearing aids every day.
 If you find them uncomfortable, you may only want to wear them for a short time.
 Yet, if you commit to wearing your aids every day for at least a little while, you’ll find that they are easier to manipulate and less jarring to your hearing each time you wear them.

 Try using them for a little longer each day.
 Alternatively, you may want to try short sessions in different environments to help you adjust to them.
 For example, if you are comfortable wearing them out in public where conversations can be confusing, try putting them in at home, as well.
 Another useful time to wear your aids will be while driving.
 Try wearing them in the car as a passenger before wearing them as a driver to become aware of the wide variety of sounds you can now hear clearly.
 You don’t want to be surprised by a sound while driving!

 Take It Easy

 No matter how you choose to adjust to your new hearing aids, you will find that they can improve your quality of life and bring a vivid new range of sound to your activities.
-Some of these activities may require a little more adjustment than others, but if you commit to wearing your hearing aids every day in a variety of contexts, you’ll be surprised how quickly you are able to adjust.
+Some of these activities may require a little more adjustment than others.
+But if you commit to wearing your hearing aids every day in a variety of contexts, it will surprise you how quickly you are able to adjust.
 Take it easy!
-You are on the road to comfortable and clear hearing.
+You are on the road to a comfortable and clear hearing experience.